rothos/protocol_1/index.md

 These practices won’t take you all the way and can even tie you in knots, but they can get things going and sometimes unstick things.
 They are presented in no particular order.

 Consider creating for yourself and/or submitting your own preliminary/auxiliary practices for inclusion in this document.
 Submission could be very useful to other people.
 If you wished that it had been here, instead of you needing to discover it, or you just think it’d be useful to other people, please submit.
 Preliminary practices are intended to be unsystematized, ad hoc, a little bit vague, brief, and jargon-free.
 Ideally they are titled with a short, imperative phrase, but that isn’t necessary.
 Your submissions will be indicated by your initials or pseudonymous initials (please choose/indicate).

+[People besides me who've submitted preliminary/auxiliary are credited with parenthetical initials.
+Sometimes other people help with significant curation as well, including (h) and others.
+If a parenthetical initials contain an asterisk, then the original submission has been lightly modified in some way.]

 Don’t take these too seriously.
 Don’t reify them.
 They might or might not point to deep, metaphysical truths.
 If they happen to, it’s probably not in the way you initially think.
 You might or might not have to intermittently throw some or all of these away, forget them, in order to make progress.